HyperCodec/shuttle-deploy/README.md

 ### Parameters
 `* = required`

 - api_key* - Your shuttle.rs API key.
-For security reasons, please use [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) so as to not leak access to your Shuttle account.
+For security reasons, please use [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) so you don't leak access to your Shuttle account.
 - project_name - The name of the Shuttle project.
 - path - The path to your Shuttle project.